 Best for Included Optional Devices

 Rescue Alert is a family-owned company with over thirty years of experience in the industry.
-Its headquarters and its monitoring centers are located in Utah.
-In 1981, the company founder developed an emergency communication system that used users’ existing landline telephone service.
-In the decades since, the company has released several monitoring devices.
-Today, Rescue Alert offers three medical alert devices for both in-home and on-the-go use.
+Its headquarters and its monitoring centers are both located in Utah.
+Its origins go back to 1981, when the company founder developed an emergency communication system that used users’ existing landline telephone service.
+In the decades since, Rescue Alert has released several monitoring devices, and today offers three medical alert devices for both in-home and on-the-go use.

 All Rescue Alert customers are eligible to receive a free add-on device when they sign up for service with the company.
 Users have the choice of receiving a free lockbox or a second personal help button for one of Rescue Alert’s in-home systems.
 These devices are provided completely free of charge, no matter which device and which payment plan customers choose.
 Compared to companies that charge a monthly fee for these devices, Rescue Alert customers can save a significant amount of money per year.